Online Accelerated Degree Completion for Adult Learners . . .

 An Academic Advisor can help to determine your potential number of credits that can be applied to your degree.
 All adults bring different backgrounds and experiences; therefore, no two program plans are alike!
 Review of this information is time well-spent, so you know walk away with your own personal program plan, knowing “up front” how much time is needed to complete your degree.

 For most returning adults, the many ways to obtain credit enable further acceleration, depending on experiences and prior learning.
 Examples of ways to obtain credit include:

 You may have accumulated credit through documented prior learning from your respective places of employment- credits that can count toward your degree.
 Examples include certificates of program completion, military training documents, and professional licensures.
-There is no guarantee of such credit until appropriate documents are evaluated in detail by the Division Dean and the Registrar
+There is no guarantee of such credit until appropriate documents are evaluated in detail by the Executive Director of Adult and Continuing Education and the Registrar

 If you have taken a course that has been evaluated by The American Council on Education (ACE) and recommended for credit, you may receive that credit pending a review of the course by the Registrar.
 Examples may include military experience, police training, government work.